-When thinking about updating or refurbishing boarding school furniture it’s important to remember that boarding houses and boarding bedrooms are an integral part to students experience and well being whilst studying at an independent school.
+When thinking about updating or refurbishing dormitory furniture it’s important to remember that boarding houses and boarding bedrooms are an integral part to students experience and wellbeing whilst studying at an independent school.

 Over the years we have worked with many independent schools who have chosen to upgrade or completely refurbish their dormitory furniture.
 This means that we have the insight and skills to establish the various needs and trends that have evolved over almost 50 years.

 Students and parents take comfort from a boarding environment being a homely place to relax and unwind after classes.
 We understand that the pastoral care of students is just as important as their education, we want to work with staff to produce comfortable and aesthetically pleasing dormitory furniture for students of all ages.

 Ensuring the Furniture is Right for the Room